(s) Provisions, contingent liabilities and contingent assets

 8. The company has not carried out any scheme which is approved by regulatory authorities during the year.

-The Income Tax Department (“the Department") conducted a Search activity (“the search") under Section 132 of the Income Tax Act, 1961 ("the Act”) at premises of the Company during August 2023.
+The Income Tax Department (the Department) conducted a Search activity (the search) under Section 132 of the Income Tax Act, 1961 (the Act) at premises of the Company during August 2023.
 The Company has provided all the necessary support and cooperation to the Income tax officials during the search and provided all the necessary information including documents and data sought by the Department.
-As on the date of signing of these financial statements, the Company has only received a notice u/s148 requiring the Company to re-file its Income Tax return for Assessment Year 2020¬ 21 which will be appropriately responded by the Company.
+As on the date of signing of these financial statements, the Company has only received a notices for assessment/ reassessment which are being appropriately responded by the Company.

 Partner Chairman Managing Director